 Ingredients

-- 2 cups of jasmine rice washed and drained
+- 2 cups jasmine rice (washed and drained)

-- 3 cups of freshly made coconut milk, or
+- 3 cups freshly made coconut milk (see notes for canned coconut milk option)

-- ¼ cup of fresh Asian Basil or Marridman poke finely chopped
+- ¼ cup Fresh Asian Basil or Guyanese Marridman poke (finely chopped)

 Seasoning for the chicken

-- 1 tablespoon of dried thyme preferably Guyanese thyme
+- 1 tablespoon dried thyme (preferably Guyanese thyme)

 - ¼ teaspoon ground black pepper

-- 1 teaspoon of salt or salt to taste
+- 1 teaspoon salt or salt to taste

 Instructions

-- In a medium bowl, add chicken, garlic or granulated garlic, cassareep, brown sugar, salt and black pepper.
-Then mix together well and let marinate for at least 30 mins
+- In a medium bowl, add the chicken, garlic or granulated garlic, cassareep (if using), brown sugar, salt and black pepper.
+Then mix well and let marinate for at least 30 mins.

-- When the oil is hot add the marinated chicken and sauté for 10 mins or until it has a great sear and is brown on all sides
+- When ready to cook, add the coconut oil to a large stock pot on medium heat.
+When the oil is hot add the marinated chicken and sauté for 10 mins or until it has a great sear and is brown on all sides.

-- Then add the onions and tomatoes and continue to sauté for about 3 minutes
+- Then add the onions and tomatoes and continue to sauté for about 2-3 minutes.
+Next, add black-eyed peas and 4 cups of water and mix to combine.

 - When the peas reaches the desired tenderness and all the liquids cook down, add the rice.
-Mix together well, then sauté for about 2 minutes to toast the rice a little before adding the coconut milk
+Mix well, then sauté for about 2 minutes to toast the rice a little before adding the coconut milk.

 Notes